sizzlei/DDLTracer/README.md

 - DBPath : SQLite file path where table definition is saved
 - Compare_interval : Schema Compare Interval
     - If it is set to 60 seconds or less, it is automatically set to 60 seconds.
-- AddTable_Coloumn_view : Determines whether to add column items to Notification when creating table.
+- AddTable_Column_view : Determines whether to add column items to Notification when creating table.

 ### Target